storyofams/react-ui/README.md

 ## Gotchas
 Following are some things to take note of when using the library.

+> I'm seeing a lot of properties on the dom but no actual styling is applied?

+  This is a know issue when using a component that uses a forwardingRef.
+Our current setup requires the `as` prop to enable autocomplete on certain HTML properties, since that components accepts an `as` property but is also forwarding a ref to another styled-component (which again accepts `as`) (you'll need to forward the `as`)[https://styled-components.com/docs/api#forwardedas-prop].
+We're looking into the misconfiguration that is happening between those properties and why it's causing the properties to be passed to the dom rather than being used for styling.

 > Some things do not have color am I going colourblind?